TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

     - If you use `Mover Tuning` but **don't** want to use it for the script, do not change **line 68**
     - If you use `Mover Tuning` and **do** want to use it for the script, change **line 68** from `os.system('/usr/local/sbin/mover.old start')` to `os.system('/usr/local/sbin/mover start')`.
 For this option, inside the `Mover Tuner` options you will also need to set `Move Now button follows plugin filters` to `Yes` and `Disable Mover running on a schedule` to `No`.

-#### Copy script to your preferred location
+#### Copy the script to your preferred location

-Now it's time to place the script you just edited somewhere easy to access/remember.
+Place the script you just edited somewhere easy to access/remember.

 Suggestions: